Time Capsule Insights: 10 Surprising Facts That Define Each Generation’s Unique Characteristics

 The Silent Generation, often overshadowed by their successors, the Baby Boomers, are known for their strong work ethic.
 Many of them were children during the Great Depression, a time that significantly shaped their attitudes towards work and finances.
 They learned to value stability and hard work, traits that have stuck with them throughout their lives.

 Generation X is often referred to as the first “latchkey” generation, with many children coming home to an empty house because both parents were working.
 This led to a sense of independence from a young age.
-They learned to rely on themselves, a trait that has made them resourceful and self-sufficient adults.
+They learned to rely on themselves, which has made them resourceful and self-sufficient adults.

 Millennials stand out as the most educated generation to date, with a higher percentage having college degrees than previous generations.
 This educational attainment has led to innovations in various fields, from technology to social justice, as they use their knowledge to challenge norms and push boundaries.